-Table 12 shows nominal pressures for the units.
+Table 10 shows nominal pressures for the units.
 Since many installation specific situations can affect the pressure readings, this information should only be used by certified technicians as a guide for evaluating proper system performance.
 They shall not be used to adjust charge.
 If charge is in doubt, reclaim, evacuate and recharge the wall-mount unit to the serial plate charge.
-Figure 59 on page 44 shows fan modulation based upon outdoor temperature and system pressures.